emilesteen/Entity/README.md

 }
 ```

-After saving the Entity, we can find an Entity by its `_id`:
+After inserting the Entity, we can find an Entity by its `_id`:
 ```kotlin
 val user = EntityQuery.findById<User>(ObjectId("6153263f8aedab15aa1f44d4"))
 ```